Chris Peruzzi is a comic book superhero historian who is passionate about how today's comic book heroes are the new mythology for America.

 Marvel Comics calls them Watchers.
 DC Comics calls them Monitors.
 Fringe calls them Observers.
 Star Trek calls it The Guardian of Forever.
 And the Brits who enjoy a good episode of Doctor Who call them Time Lords.

 Let's take a look at the people looking at us.

 Back in 1963, Stan Lee and Jack Kirby introduced a new character into the plot line of the Fantastic Four called "The Watcher".

 The Watcher for Earth is Uatu.
 He watches us from the "blue area" of the moon.
 He's part of an intergalactic race of individuals who are so advanced we are ants to them.
 They have powers and abilities far beyond any of us and have god-like power.
 Yes, and they are immortal and have hair-cutting technology far beyond what we know today.
 (Seriously, is being bald part of this gig?)

 Do you know what he can't do?
 Interfere with us.

 I may have phrased that incorrectly—it's not that he "can't" do these things, it's that he has taken an oath to not do these things.
 His entire race took this oath because they once gave a race of people technology that they weren't ready for and they blew themselves up.
 Uatu is under the same restriction.

 So you know that any time that Uatu makes an appearance in any story, it's like a referee blowing his whistle during a basketball game and you really should pay attention to what he has to say.

-Most of the time, we see Uatu introduce alternate timeline stories in the beginning of his "What If?" stories.
-He gets to watch not only what we're doing now, but what we didn't do and the repercussions of those actions - so he's pretty busy doing his job and being the universe's Rod Serling.
+Most of the time, we see Uatu introduce alternate timeline stories at the beginning of his "What If?" stories.
+He gets to watch not only what we're doing now, but what we didn't do and the repercussions of those actions—so he's pretty busy doing his job and being the universe's Rod Serling.